nikkieverett/recipe-app/recipes/cherry-almond-ice-cream.md

-add heavy cream and almond extract. blend well and chill. transfer mixture to ice cream maker and freeze according to your machine's instructions. add almonds if desired near end of cycle
+add heavy cream and almond extract. blend well and chill. transfer mixture to ice cream maker and freeze according to your machines instructions. add almonds if desired near end of cycle